confluentinc/commercial-workshops/series-getting-started-with-cc/workshop-ksql/README.md

 2. Select **Global Access** and then **Continue**.
 3. Name you ksqlDB application and set the streaming units to **4**.
 Click **Launch Application!**

-> **Note:** A streaming unit, also known as a Confluent Streaming Unit (CSU), is the unit of pricing for Confluent Cloud ksqlDB.
-A CSU is an abstract unit that represents the linearity of performance.
+> **Note:** A Confluent Streaming Unit is the unit of pricing for Confluent Cloud ksqlDB.
+A CSU is an abstract unit that represents the size of your kSQL cluster and scales linearly.

 <div align="center" padding=25px>
     <img src="images/create-application.png" width=50% height=50%>